Nithin1729S/Deep-Dive-A-System-Resource-Monitor/README.md

 # Resource Monitor

-A System monitoring tool leveraging Python and Qt interface for comprehensive real-time tracking and analysis of system resources
+A System resource monitoring tool leveraging Python and Qt GUI interface for comprehensive real-time tracking and analysis of system resources

 ## Getting Started